Milton Dick, since 2016.

 Pauline Hanson repeatedly run for election after losing her seat in 1998, and finally returned to parliament as a senator in 2016.

 Hanson’s seat of Oxley was won in 1998 by ALP candidate Bernie Ripoll, and he held the seat until his retirement in 2016.
-Ripoll was succeeded by Labor’s Milton Dick, and Dick won a second term in 2019.
+Ripoll was succeeded by Labor’s Milton Dick.

 Booths have been divided into three areas.
 Booths in the City of Ipswich have been grouped as ‘South-West’.
 Booths in the City of Brisbane have been split into South-East and North.